-Any person or organisation, to which this code applies, may hold a meeting to express their lawfully held views on UCB premises.
-Any refusal of permission by UCB or the Guild of Students shall not merely be on the grounds of disagreement with the views held, or a belief that the meeting may be controversial.
+Any person or organisation to which this code applies may hold a meeting to express their lawfully held views on UCB premises.
+Any refusal of permission by UCB or the Guild of Students should not be based solely on the grounds of disagreement with the views held or a belief that the meeting may be controversial.